Frechmatz/cl-synthesizer/README.md

 *   :release-time-ms Duration of the release phase in milliseconds.
 The release phase climbs to 0.0.
 *   :time-cv-to-time-ms Optional function that converts a time control voltage to a duration in milliseconds (see also Ramp module).
 *   :gate-threshold Minimum value of the :gate input that indicates that the gate is on.
+*   :backward-coupled If t then the output signal of the envelope will be connected with the input of the attack phase.
+This can be used to avoid sudden jumps of the envelope as the attack phase by default starts at 0.0.

 The module has the following inputs: